Cyprus in the Eurovision Song Contest 2015: Background

-The Cypriot national broadcaster, Cyprus Broadcasting Corporation (CyBC), broadcasts the event within Cyprus and organises the selection process for the nation's entry.
-In October 2013, CyBC announced their withdrawal from the citing public opinion regarding the 2012–2013 Cypriot financial crisis and budget restrictions as factors that influenced this decision.
-Following rumors since late May 2014 that the nation would be returning to the contest, CyBC confirmed their intentions to participate at the 2015 Eurovision Song Contest on 14 July 2014.
-Cyprus has used various methods to select the Cypriot entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-CyBC opted to organise a national final based on the Swedish Eurovision selection Melodifestivalen in order to select the 2015 Cypriot entry with a trailer for the selection being first seen along with their participation confirmation.
+As part of its duties as participating broadcaster, CyBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+In October 2013, CyBC announced its withdrawal from the citing public opinion regarding the 2012–2013 Cypriot financial crisis and budget restrictions as factors that influenced this decision.
+Following rumors since late May 2014 that it would be returning to the contest, CyBC confirmed its intentions to participate at the 2015 contest on 14 July 2014.
+The broadcaster has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+CyBC opted to organise a national final based on the Swedish Eurovision selection Melodifestivalen in order to select its 2015 entry with a trailer for the selection being first seen along with their participation confirmation.
 The national final was originally planned to be a collaboration with music channel MAD TV, however the collaboration was cancelled in October 2014 due to the low amount of submissions received.